cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `domainCubeLimitLower = 3*-2.5e100`

-    will only set the lower limits on the first, second, and third dimensions to `-2.5*10^100`, while the rest of the lower limits for the missing dimensions will be automatically set to the default value.
+    will only set the lower limits on the first, second, and third dimensions to `-2.5*10^100`, while the remaining lower limits for the missing dimensions will be automatically set to the default value.

 The default value for all elements of `domainCubeLimitLower` is `-0.13407807929942596E+155`.
-Beware that some ParaMonte samplers such as ParaNest require the user to explicitly specify the domain boundaries.
+Beware that some ParaMonte samplers, such as ParaNest, require the user to specify the domain boundaries explicitly.

 Related specifications: [domain](#domain), [domainCubeLimitLower](#domaincubelimitlower), [domainCubeLimitUpper](#domaincubelimitupper).<br>